OSGeo/OSGeoLive-doc/doc/quickstart/proj_quickstart.rst

    :local:
    :depth: 1

-proj
+PROJ
 ================================================================================

 .. note::

-  **What will I learn ?** In this section, you will learn how to use the proj tool.
+  **What will I learn ?** In this section, you will learn how to use the PROJ tool.

-What is proj ?
+What is PROJ ?
 --------------------------------------------------------------------------------

-Proj and invproj perform respective forward  and inverse  transformation  of cartographic data to or from cartesian data  with  a  wide  range  of selectable projection functions.
+PROJ and invproj perform respective forward and inverse transformation  of cartographic data to or from cartesian data with a wide range of selectable projection functions.

 proj Synopsis
 --------------------------------------------------------------------------------